AustinJamesWolff/msa_rank_dashboard/README.md

   * A paid account with an MLS is required to access this data via API.
 Because this is a non-commercial project, a manual download is required [from here](https://www.zillow.com/research/data/).

 ### Visualizations Created

-* Dashboard ranking MSAs based on your criteria
+* Dashboard ranking MSAs based on your criteria.
+* Job, Price, and Rent Growth Graphs.

 <p align="right">(<a href="#top">back to top</a>)</p>